azommerfelds/interop-platform/README.md

 ## Overview

-In the evolving crypto market, blockchain interoperability is crucial for enabling asset swaps and cross-chain communication.
-This project aims to develop a cross-chain messaging protocol that ensures seamless communication and asset transfer between blockchains.
+In the evolving crypto market, blockchain interoperability is crucial for enabling asset swaps and crosschain communication.
+This project aims to design a crosschain messaging protocol that ensures seamless communication and asset transfer between blockchains.

-## Objective
+## Value proposition

-The objective is to build and launch a secure, scalable cross-chain messaging protocol.
-The protocol will focus initially on EVM-based blockchains and later expand to other networks.
-The approach prioritizes a permissioned network of attesters and relayers, with plans for gradual decentralization post-mainnet launch.
+For blockchain developers and sophisticated crypto builders

+- ...who need seamless, secure, and scalable cross-chain communication and asset transfer
+- ...our product is a cross-chain messaging protocol
+- ...that enables efficient interoperability across multiple blockchains while ensuring trust and security.

+Unlike existing cross-chain solutions

+...our product combines modular architecture with zero-knowledge proofs, offering enhanced security, flexibility, and a clear path to decentralization.

 ## Key components